Creatively inspired by its rich heritage and setting, West Dean is brimming with features to enjoy.

 The impressive 100 metre long pergola was designed by Harold Peto and needed extensive restoration following the 1987 storm.
 It is host to many varieties of magnolia, clematis, rose and honeysuckle.

 The Spring Gardens is a peaceful haven, full of secret walkways, flint bridges and hidden benches to sit a while away an afternoon watching some ducklings on the river.

 The beautiful Sunken Garden at West Dean reopened in the Spring of 2014 after a six year period of restoration and in July 2014 was awarded a Sussex Heritage Trust Award - Landscape & Gardens category.

 St Roche's Arboretum is a must-see in late spring with an abundant display of rhododendrons and azaleas.
 The 2.5 mile circuit walk encompasses a fine collection of specimen trees and shrubs and breathtaking views of the Sussex Downs and of the flint house of West Dean College.

 West Dean Garden's celebrated apple collection is housed within and around the Walled Garden.
 There are over 100 varieties of apple and 45 varieties of pear, including heritage varieties with links to West Sussex, many of them trained into exquisite traditional shapes.

 West Dean Gardens has an impressive collection of thirteen working Victorian glasshouses.
 There is always colour on display from the large collection of plants including exotic plants, orchids, strawberry plants, figs, nectarines, peaches, gourds, grapes and melons.

+Visitors can come and see our 25 Years of Glorious Gardening photo exhibition, currently on display in the Mushroom Shed.
 Free entry with a ticket to the gardens (adult standard entry £8.50, children go FREE).